lpsmodsimteam/2022HPCSummer-Livelock/README.md

 The intended audience for this documentation has basic familiar with use of SST, C++, Python, Makefiles.

-Documentation should explain how the concept of Congestive Collapse is mapped to the SST model.
+Documentation should explain how the concept of Livelock is mapped to the SST model.